thevillagehacker/thevillagehacker.github.io/_posts/2023-07-29-Proving_grounds_Play-Djinn3.md

 ![img](/assets/images/CTF/Proving_Grounds/Djinn3/authz_key.png)

-successfully logged into user `saint`.
+Successfully logged into user `saint`.

 ![img](/assets/images/CTF/Proving_Grounds/Djinn3/saint.png)

-user `saint` has the ability to add an user as super user.
+User `saint` has the ability to add an user as super user.
 As shown in the below screenshot the root user already exists in the system, so we are adding a new user to the root user group.

 ![img](/assets/images/CTF/Proving_Grounds/Djinn3/adduser.png)